 When it comes to genes one thing is certain – it is every man for himself.
 There is no such thing as a genetically pure nation.
-However, some patterns can be observed by tracing the haplogroups of the Y chromosome.
+However, certain patterns can be observed by tracing the haplogroups of the Y chromosome.
 Recently I came across a very interesting chart of haplogroups in European countries and I would like to share it here with you.
 Note that I am by no means an expert in genetics but luckily this chart is simplified enough and quite easy to understand.
 The full chart, as well as the list of all the sources used to compose it can be found at the following link: ydna.eu

 But before you check out the page, let me give you the basics of how it works.
 Haplogroups are divided by the most common ethnicities in which they are present today (simplified).
 Also, they are divided by the age in which they appear on the world stage: Mesolithic, Neolithic and Bronze Age.

 The beauty of this chart is also that, just like in Excel spreadsheet you can sort all the data by columns.
 So let’s see what happens when we sort it by the I2a2, Dinaric, Danubian genes of Mesolithic Europe.

 As you can see, our top 10 list would look something like this: 1.
 Bosnia 2.
 Sardinia 3.
 Croatia 4.
 Serbia 5.
 Montenegro 6.
 Romania 7.
 Macedonia 8.
 Moldova 9.
 Slovenia 10.
 Bulgaria

 If you are surprised to see Sardinia here, you can read on some possible connections in my article: Bes, Egyptian God that is not Egyptian

 As for the rest of the list, we can clearly see that this Mesolithic, Dinaric and Danubian haplogroup is still quite present in modern day Balkans.
 There can be two logical explanations for this: